Stanford survives against Arizona, wins first national championship since 1992 - KION546

 The Stanford Cardinal — the No. 1 overall seed in this year’s NCAA tournament — has won the national championship, outlasting fellow Pac-12 Conference member and No. 3 seed Arizona 54-53 at the Alamodome in San Antonio, Texas, on Sunday.

-Arizona had a chance to win in the final seconds, but star senior guard Aari McDonald couldn’t convert on a contested jumper.
+Arizona had a chance to win in the final seconds, but star senior guard Aari McDonald couldn’t convert on a contested jumper at the buzzer.

 This is Stanford’s third national title and first since 1992, tying Baylor for the third most in women’s basketball history.
 Only Connecticut (11) and Tennessee (eight) have more.
 This was the first time two Pac-12 teams met in the national championship game and the seventh time in NCAA history two teams from the same conference have done so.

 “That’s a great basketball team we just beat,” Stanford senior guard Kiana Williams said.
-“It’s hard to be a team three times, and we did that.”
+“It’s hard to beat a team three times, and we did that.”

+McDonald led all scorers with 22 points, while sophomore guard Haley Jones, named the tournament’s most outstanding player, led Stanford with 17.

+“(My teammates) just kept instilling me with their confidence that they had,” Jones said.
+“Down the stretch I just knew if the ball came to me, I knew I had to shoot it.”

 While Stanford historically has dominated the Pac-12 — having won its 24th Pac-12 regular season championship and 14th Pac-12 tournament championship this season — it had been a long time since the program had reached the pinnacle nationally, last contesting a national championship game in 2010.